NeKroFR/AdventOfCode/2024/README.md

 # Advent of Code 2024

-This year I've decided to code in c++ because c++ is cool. 😃
+This year I've decided to code in c++ because c++ is cool. 😃 I may have cheated sometimes and used python, but the majority of my solutions are written in c++.

 ## Setup